x448/safer-golangci-lint/README.md

 This workflow downloads, verifies, and runs [golangci/golangci-lint](https://github.com/golangci/golangci-lint) in a deterministic, easy to audit, and safe manner.

+I'm not affiliated with golangci-lint project.
+You can sponsor them at: https://github.com/sponsors/golangci.

 ## Why use safer-golangci-lint.yml?

 Use this to avoid two problems: